 During the 1980s, the rising popularity of cable television began to threaten TV Guide‘s dominance.
 When Rupert Murdoch’s News Corporation agreed to buy TV Guide in 1988, circulation was down to roughly 17 million .

 No amount of television advertising could stem the tide of dropping circulation, however.
-When News Corporation sold TV Guide in 1998, circulation was down to 13.1 million compared to 16.3 million when News Corporation originally purchased the magazine .
-In October of 2005, TV Guide tried reinventing itself as a full-size magazine rather than its traditional digest size and circulation rose to 4.9 million, outpacing expectations .
-In late December of 2007, TV Guide, then owned by Gemstar-TV Guide International, entered into a proposed sale with Macrovision Corp.; at that time, circulation was as low as 3.3 million .
+When News Corporation sold TV Guide in 1998, circulation had fallen to 13.1 million .
+In October 2005, TV Guide relaunched as a full-size magazine.
+Circulation rose to 4.9 million, outpacing expectations .
+In December 2007, Macrovision purchased TV Guide from current owner Gemstar-TV Guide International.
+At the time, circulation had fallen to 3.3 million .

 2 “News in the Advertising and Marketing Fields.”
 New York Times.
 26 Oct.
 1954: 45.

 4 Smee, Doyle.
 “TV Offshoot.”
 Wall Street Journal.
 15 Mar.
 1955: 1.

 5 “News of Advertising and Marketing.”
 New York Times.
 9 Jan.
 1956: 35.

 6 “TV Guide Circulation Up.”
 Wall Street Journal.
 2.

 7 Kandel, Myron.
 “Advertising: TV Guide Cancels Toy Section.”
 New York Times.
 31 Jul.
 1962: 32.